QS-DP/Enterprise-Fullstack-Secure/README.md

         <img src="https://img.shields.io/badge/Fullstack-Secure-blue" alt="Platform">
         </a>

-🛠️ Getting Started: Activate This Project
+🛠️ Getting Started:

-Follow these steps to launch the full-stack app locally and understand the secure DevOps pipeline behind it.
+Activate using the follow steps to launch the full-stack app locally and understand the secure DevOps pipeline behind it.

 ✅ Prerequisites
 Before you begin, ensure you have: